The Swedish pension system is hard on newcomers

 The Swedish pension system is hard on newcomers.
 The requirement to obtain the maximum guaranteed pension (garantipension) is with some exception, that the person has lived in Sweden for 40 years.
 This means that many foreign-born Swedes are left out of the basic protection.

-The Swedish pension system is based on the principle that you work for your own retirement during your work life.
+The Swedish pension system is based on the principle that you work for your own retirement throughout your working life.
 There are different categories within the pension system and the bottom safety line is the so-called guarantee pension (garantipension).
-To get the maximum guarantee pension, which today is about 8.000 SEK/ a month, you must have lived in Sweden for 40 years.
-If you have been in Sweden less time, the pension will be lower.
+To receive the maximum guarantee pension, you must have lived in Sweden for 40 years.
+Today this pension is about 8.000 SEK per month.
+If you have lived in Sweden for a shorter period, the pension will be lower.

-There is also a maintenance support for the elderly, which is a type of social assistance for pensioners.
+There is also a maintenance support for older people, which is a type of social assistance for pensioners.
 The Swedish Pension Agency recommends pensioners to contact them to get more information about what support they may be entitled to.

-Psst, we will soon launch an new section on our webpage where we will explain more about how the Swedish pension system work.
+Psst, we will soon launch a new section on our webpage where we will explain more about how the Swedish pension system work.
 So, sign up for our newsletter and stay tuned!

 Picture of Career Sweden Team